-Barcelona based producer Blanali has posted some videos of a prototype FM synthesizer from Spain.
+Barcelona based producer Blanali has posted some videos of a prototype FM synthesizer.
 It’s called MOSTRO from Outer Space Sounds (OSS) and should be coming to Kickstarter very soon.
 Here’s a preview.

 The basic idea was evidently to build an FM synth that was instantly controllable.
 So often the innards of FM synthesis is buried behind menus and numerical tables.
 Programming an FM synth can be a bit of a task and it’s not the sort of thing in which you’d have many happy accidents like you do with most other forms of synthesis.
 Yet it’s precisely this level of complexity that attracts people to it.
 MOSTRO wants to put these parameters more directly into the hands of the user.
 They want to introduce a level of expressiveness and flexibility that’s hard to find in FM hardware.